Find out if Standard Life equity release is ideal for your retirement in 2024.

 - Will I still own my home?

-- Yes, with a lifetime mortgage from Standard Life Home Finance, you retain full ownership of your home.
+- Yes, you retain full home ownership with a lifetime mortgage from Standard Life Home Finance.

 - What happens to my outstanding mortgage?